UN report: Climate pollution reductions ‘highly inadequate’

 Instead of limiting warming to 1.5 or 2 degrees Celsius (2.7 degrees or 3.6 degrees Fahrenheit) above pre-industrial levels, the global goals set by 2015 Paris agreement, the way the world is acting now, warming will hit 2.8 degrees (5 degrees Fahrenheit) by the year 2100, the UN report said.
 Countries concrete pledges would bring that down to 2.6 degrees (4.7 degrees Fahrenheit).
 It’s already warmed 1.1 degrees (2 degrees Fahrenheit) since pre-industrial times.

 “In all likelihood we will pass by 1.5,” UNEP Executive Director Inger Andersen told The Associated Press in an interview.
-She didn’t say when she thinks that would happen.
 “We can still do it, but that means 45% emissions reductions” by 2030.

+World Meteorological Organization Secretary-General Petteri Taalas said the U.N. weather agency has calculated that there’s a 50% chance that world will likely hit the 1.5 degree mark temporarily in the next five years and “in the next decade we’d be there on a more permanent basis.”

 “It’s really about understanding that every little digit (tenth of a degree of warming) that we shave off is a lesser catastrophic outlook,” Andersen said.